vincentsider/inprodigo/README.md

 ## Prodigo / Pega Support

-This fork adds support for **Prodigo output** - processed Pega application exports.
+This project adds memory support for **Prodigo output** - processed Pega application exports.
 Since Pega rules are XML-based (not traditional code), In-Memoria's tree-sitter parsing doesn't work directly.
 Instead, we provide an ingestion script that populates In-Memoria's database from Prodigo's pre-processed JSONL manifests.

 ### What the Ingestion Script Does